 The Commission’s Office of the Secretary and Administration (OSA) provides management and staff support to the Commission’s operational offices (including the Office of Inspector General), the Commission’s strategic plan and various initiatives of the Executive Branch.
 OSA ensures that the Commission has the physical, financial, technology and human capital infrastructure needed to accomplish its mission.
 The effort led by OSA provides financial management, records management, administrative and organizational support, planning and human capital resources for the Commission.

 The General Counsel directs and coordinates the functions of the Office of the General Counsel and is directly responsible for providing all legal services within the Commission.
-39 CFR 3002.13.
+See 39 CFR 3000.113.
 The General Counsel is designated by the Chairman to serve as the Commission’s Designated Agency Ethics Official (DAEO) and administers the Commission’s ethics program.
-39 CFR 3000.735-1023.
+See id.; § 39 CFR 3000.110(b).